Digital Nomadry and other awesomeness in Tenerife, Canary Islands

 Other than that, Morena and I were surprised to find it full of British and German tourists – mostly in their “later years”.

-I had heard about parts of Spain where Spanish people felt excluded.
+I had heard about parts of Spain where Spanish people felt excluded: there are so many Brits on some parts of the coast, for example, that you can’t even speak Spanish in restaurants.
 But as a digital nomad I thought I was at home anywhere.

 Not in Tenerife!